kcghost/busyrc/README.md

 From there busybox init will make use of /etc/inittab, which calls the rc script for system initialization.

+By default `make install-conf` attempts to autodetermine NETWORK_INTERFACES and WIRELESS_INTERFACES based on active interfaces, setting them up for basic ifplugd DHCP support and wpa_supplicant support.

-You will want to configure /etc/busyrc.conf to your needs.
-It contains informations on how to define new daemons or override existing ones.
+You will want to configure /etc/busyrc/busyrc.conf to your needs.
+It contains information on how to define new daemons or override existing ones.
 See sections "Dealing with services" and "Further configuration".

 Reboot.